mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/README.md

 - Generation of JAXB annotated classes based on XML Schemas

 ### Resource and Response generation control
-It's possible to control the creation of the interfaces and response classes in RAML 1.0.
-This is done using RAML annotations in your api file.
+The generation of the interfaces and the response classes can be controlled using a set of RAML annotations in the RAML file.
-For more information see [here](jaxrs-code-generator/GENERATION_README.md)
+You can find more more information [here](jaxrs-code-generator/README.md).

 ### Using the Maven plugin
-There is a maven plugin that can generate the code.
-This is documented [here](examples/maven-examples/README.md).
+The maven plugin is documented [here](examples/maven-examples/README.md).

 ### Using the CLI
 The project [raml-to-jaxrs-cli](raml-to-jaxrs-cli/) contains the CLI artifact.
 It is setup to build a JAR with dependencies which can then be used in the command line.